Home Security Systems: Your Options for 2024

 Cove Motion Detector

-• Key Features & Tech — Motion detectors can be integrated into other types of equipment.
+• Key Features & Tech — Like entry sensors, motion detectors can connect to a wide range of other security equipment and smart devices.
 A motion detector might be connected to a floodlight, for instance, so that movement triggers it to come on.
-Attaching a motion detector to a security cameras allows for even more features, such as video capture and even facial recognition.
+Most security cameras, in fact, rely on motion detection to trigger recordings.
+The most advanced detectors even offer high-tech features like facial recognition.

 • Add-ons and Integrations — As with entry sensors, most motion sensors can be connected to smart home ecosystems and configured to perform interconnected actions.